Child Care Stabilization Grants

 The North Carolina Department of Health and Human Services Division of Child Development and Early Education administers the North Carolina Child Care Stabilization Grants.
 Applications are still being accepted.
 Eligible early care and learning programs may apply at any time.

 Apply now or manage your application Go to Stabilization Grant Application Portal

 Please use the latest versions of Firefox, Chrome or Safari browsers to access the application.
 Internet Explorer is not supported, and Edge is not recommended.

 Many questions are answered in the Frequently Asked Questions document.
-Assistance is available Monday-Friday from 8:30 AM-4:30 PM.
-Ask questions using the Stabilization Grant Customer Support Form or call Stabilization Grants Customer Service Team at (919) 814-6300, Option 2.
+Assistance is available Monday-Friday from 8:30 AM-4:30 PM by email at [email protected] or phone (919) 814-6300, Option 2.

 CHILD CARE STABILIZATION GRANT DATA

 NCDHHS Division of Child Development and Early Education has created two data dashboards to provide Child Care Stabilization Grants summary data.
 The first dashboard gives insight into the impact of this historic investment, showing the total child care capacity and jobs that are supported by the grants both as a statewide to-date total and by county in an interactive map.
 The second dashboard illustrates the strength of NCDHHS’s commitment to the state’s early care and learning network by showing the total stabilization grant dollars paid to-date to child care programs statewide, and a pie chart of grantees by program type.
 This dashboard also features an interactive map of stabilization grant payment totals by county with several display options: All Payments, Fixed Cost Payments, Compensation Support Payments, [Child Care] Center Payments, [Family Child Care] Home Payments.